-- 66. A regulated institution would benefit from a multi-year schedule of testing that incorporates both adequacy and compliance-type reviews, with the program of work determined on a risk basis.
-Additional assurance work may be triggered by changes to vulnerabilities/threats or material changes to the business/IT environment.
+- 67. A regulated entity would benefit from a multiyear schedule of testing that incorporates both adequacy and compliance-type reviews, with the program of work determined on a risk basis.
+Additional assurance work may be triggered by changes to vulnerabilities/threats or material changes to the business/information technology environment.
 Such reviews may encompass:

 - (a) inspection of data;

 - (b) data risk management;

-- (c) IT asset controls;
+- (c) general information technology controls;

 - (d) data architecture;

 - (e) data governance; and

 - (f) data metrics and data quality plans.

-- 67. The schedule of testing would typically ensure that all aspects of the data control environment are assessed over time, commensurate with the sensitivity and criticality of the data.
+- 68. The schedule of testing would typically ensure that all aspects of the data control environment are assessed over time, commensurate with the sensitivity and criticality of the data.